ckurau/naive-mean-reversion/README-nmr.md

 2. VIX spike entry pause removed (V22): VIX spike days are the best mean reversion entry conditions, not the worst
 3. VIX high-side penalty removed (V26): high-VIX environments are maximally oversold — undersizing them was wrong

 **The VIX_LOW lever had far more room than expected.** Raising VIX_LOW from 15 (Run 5) to 25 (V28) was the dominant source of gains in the second session.
 Years like 2020-2021 where VIX sat in the 20-25 range during recovery got full-size positions instead of reduced ones.
-The lever worked because mean reversion edge is actually strongest in moderately elevated VIX environments.

 **The velocity crash pause is the one protection worth keeping.** Added in V21, it fires only when SPY drops >12% in 5 days (March 2020-level events).
 It saved ~$40-60k in 2020 at essentially zero cost to good years.
 All other protective mechanisms were net negative.

 **Position count: 40 is better than 30 — but ONLY if size is NOT reduced.** V23 tested 40 positions at 4% size (scaled to maintain "similar exposure") and regressed.
 V24 tested 40 positions at 5% size (unchanged) and was a major improvement.
 The lesson: adding positions at full size captures overflow on high-signal days without diluting existing trades.
 Never scale down position size to "make room" for more positions.

 **VIX sizing is a compounding amplifier, not a risk tool.** The VIX high-side penalty (VIX > 25 → 2.5%) was removed because it undersized positions during the periods of strongest mean reversion edge.
 VIX above 25 means stocks are maximally oversold — exactly when you want full size.
-The velocity crash pause handles genuine extreme events (VIX > 50 territory in March 2020); the VIX sizing regime doesn't need to.
+The velocity crash pause handles genuine extreme events; the VIX sizing regime doesn't need to.

 ### What doesn't work — do not retry